 What is Delivered Duty Unpaid (DDU)?

-Delivered Duty Unpaid (DDU), also regularly referred to as Delivered at Pace (DAP) is a shipping process whereby the seller is responsible for delivering goods to the destination country, but the buyer must handle and pay for any import duties, taxes, as well as customs clearance fees.
+Delivered Duty Unpaid (DDU), also regularly referred to as Delivered at Place (DAP) under modern Incoterms, is a shipping model where the seller is responsible for the safe delivery of goods to the destination country, but the buyer assumes all responsibility for import duties, taxes, and customs clearance fees upon arrival.

 Unexpected Costs for Customers: